Central Valley Community Foundation

 - Formal self-assessment within past three years

-Leadership Quote: When appointed CEO, Ashley Swearengin said: "The Central Valley Community Foundation is an incredibly important organization in our region.
+Leadership Quote: When appointed CEO, Ashley Swearengin said: "The Central Valley Community Foundation is an incredibly important organisation in our region.
 For almost 50 years, the Foundation has been dedicated to improving the lives of the people in this area.
 It's a natural fit for me and will allow me to continue doing what I love most—working to improve the Central San Joaquin Valley by attracting resources and economic opportunity to the part of California that needs it the most."

 Application Process & Timeline